netket/netket/docs/docs/getting_started.rst

     gs.run(n_iter=300, out=None)

-Once you have all the pieces together, you can construct a variational monte carlo optimisation driver by passing the constructor the hamiltonian and thee optimmmiser (which must always be the first two arguments), and theene the sampler, mahcine and various options.
+Once you have all the pieces together, you can construct a variational monte carlo optimisation driver by passing the constructor the hamiltonian and the optimizer (which must always be the first two arguments), and then the sampler, machine and various options.

 Once that is done, you can run the simulation by calling the :ref:`run` method in the driver, specifying the output loggers and the number of iterations in